-For those vaporizers that do make use of convection methods, the general way they do so is by heating up a small screen on which the herbs, waxes or other product lays.
+For those vaporizers that do make use of conduction methods, the general way they do so is by heating up a small screen on which the herbs, waxes or other product lays.
 This directly heats the materials to be vaporized and creates fast vaporization with very clear and potent results.
 Many vaporizer users feel that convection provides for better-tasting vapor than conduction does.

 The downside to using this method though, even in modern devices that control the heat perfectly, is that the screen and surrounding vaporizer need to be cleaned often.
 Many times the material to be vaporized will melt onto the screen or other convection item and not vaporize off completely.
 Regular cleaning is required to keep the vapor from smelling unpleasant and to keep the device working properly.

 With modern technology able to make both methods work well, the choice between the two methods is essentially one of personal preference.
 While it does take more work to keep conduction-style vaporizers clean, they also produce a vapor that is often stronger and more tasteful than convection methods are able to achieve.
 But users often note that their vaporizers can get quite hot when using the conduction method.